 In the wake of the government shutdown, Trump made what will likely be his last effort to secure border wall funding before the 2020 presidential election.
 On February 15, 2019, he declared a national emergency regarding the need for new border barriers.
 In theory, such a declaration grants the president the power to divert funds from other government agencies and projects to resolve the emergency.

-Some US media outlets recently reported that the Trump Administration has diverted money from the Federal Emergency Management Agency (FEMA) to pay for border wall construction.
+Some US media outlets recently reported that the Trump Administration has diverted money from the Emergency Management Agency (FEMA) to pay for border wall construction.
 However, the roughly $270 million ($0.27 billion) in diverted FEMA funds are actually being used to pay for detentions and court hearings on asylum applications.

 Yet while those specific allegations about redirected funds were inaccurate, it has since become clear that Trump is repurposing money allocated by Congress on a much larger scale.
 As much as $3.6 billion has been pulled away from US Department of Defense projects to pay for wall building.